Danny’s DNA Discoveries – boletes of the PNW

 Chalciporus - known for their hot and/or bitter taste, small size, cinnamon brown pores, and yellow stem base and mycelium.

-Chalciporus cf piperatus EU - This species does not turn blue.
+Chalciporus piperatus #1 - This species does not turn blue.
 Europe has 3 genetic species, one 2% different and one 5% different from the first one.
-Ours matches one of them, but not necessarily the real one if they end up getting split into multiple species, as we don't have a type sequence.
+Our most common species matches #1 (our first 3 sequences matched #1), but it's not necessarily the real one, as we don't have a type sequence.

 Porphyrellus porphyrosporus EU - a dark grey bolete with dark grey pores, bluing.
 Possibly bitter.
 This worldwide species has been sequenced from OR and found throughout the PNW.